 If you are familiar with the Tesseract engine, you can also specify specific configuration parameters inside of the tessConfigVariables dictionary.

 - The length of the replacement text is less than or equal to the length of the original.
+This condition eliminates certain masking operations like hashing, non-format preserving encryptions, and random pseudonym replacement.
 Note that the length is calculated in the number of characters, and not based on the widths of the glyphs as they are drawn out on the pdf.

 - The replacement text can be encoded using a standard font available to DarkShield, or a font that is stored in the PDF.